a-bali/janitor/README.md

 This will create the standalone binary named `janitor` that you can place anywhere you like.

-### Installing with Docker
+### Running with Docker

+Docker Hub automatically builds an image from the latest version of Janitor that can be pulled as [`abali/janitor`](https://hub.docker.com/repository/docker/abali/janitor).
+To use this, map your configuration file to `/janitor/config.yml`:

+    $ docker run -v $(pwd)/config.yml:/janitor/config.yml -p 8080:8080 abali/janitor

-You can use the supplied Dockerfile to build a container for Janitor:
+Alternatively, you can use the supplied Dockerfile to build a container yourself

     $ git clone https://github.com/a-bali/janitor.git
     $ cd janitor
     $ docker build . -t janitor

-Afterwards you can use this container by mapping the config file to `/janitor/config.yml`:

     $ docker run -v $(pwd)/config.yml:/janitor/config.yml -p 8080:8080 janitor

 ## Configuration and usage

 For configuration, a YAML formatted file is required.
-Please use the [sample configuration file](config.yml) and change it according to your needs, particularly the following blocks:
+Please use the [sample configuration file](https://raw.githubusercontent.com/a-bali/janitor/master/config.yml) and change it according to your needs, particularly the following blocks:
 * `mqtt:` this block defines the server and topics for MQTT monitoring (default: none)
 * `mqtthistory:` this variable defines the number of records to keep per MQTT topic, used for calculating average transmission frequency (default: 10)
 * `ping:` this block defines the hosts for ping-based monitoring (default: none)